MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/share-packages-publicly.md

 Now that you have a public feed, it's time to populate it with packages!

+> [!NOTE]
-> **Note:** During the public preview, public feeds cannot store Universal Packages.
+> During the public preview, public feeds cannot store Universal Packages.

 If you're publishing using NuGet or Dotnet _and_ you're using a credential provider to authenticate, public feeds require you to use the new credential provider instead of the older `CredentialProvider.VSS.exe`.
 You can learn more about the new credential provider, including install and setup instructions in the [artifacts-credprovider GitHub repo](https://github.com/Microsoft/artifacts-credprovider).